 For rice farmers, ducks have been a viable way to keep their crops healthy instead of harmful pesticides.
 Specially trained ducks are released into the paddy fields and feast on insects and weeds, which allows the rice crops to grow.
 They also eat the weed’s seeds, preventing the new weeds from growing around the plants, their manure even acting as additional fertilizer.

-Now, an engineer working for Japanese carmaker Nissan has built a robot alternative to paddy field ducks, a low-tech solution into a sustainable one to help farmers reduce use of herbicide and pesticide on the rice crop.
+Now, an engineer working for Japanese carmaker Nissan has built a robot alternative to paddy field ducks, a low-tech solution, into a sustainable one to help farmers reduce the use of herbicides and pesticides on the rice crop.

-Tetsuma Nakamura, the Nissan Engineer built this robot to help his friend.
+Tetsuma Nakamura, the Nissan Engineer, built this robot to help his friend.
 Watch the video of the robot in action.
-Unfortunately, there are no English subtitles to fully explain what we’re watching.
+Unfortunately, there are no English subtitles to explain what we’re watching fully.
 Still, it’s an interesting robot that manages to mix both old and new agricultural technologies.